aldenso/prtgZFSSAmetrics/README.md

 ### Notes

 * You need a ZFSSA user with enough privileges to get data from datasets.
-* The Rest service must be enable in the ZFSSA.
+* The Rest service must be enabled in the ZFSSA.
 * Be careful about the number of metrics to retrieve and the time it takes (frequency shouldn't be so aggressive).
 * You need Administrator privileges in the PRTG server to copy the scripts, install pip and the packages with pip.